hyperswine/neutron-rs/README.md

 ## Boot

 Neutron can be built with additive feature support for BIOS, UEFI (stub), Stivale2, Arcboot.
-YOu just have to enable each with `--features <feature>` on `cargo b`.
+You just have to enable each with `--features <feature>` on `cargo b`.

+### Limine

+Limine is a pretty cool bootloader for x86_64 BIOS/EFI.
+Support for other arches (aarch64) is [still under development](https://github.com/limine-bootloader/limine/pull/172).

 ## Arcutils